AztecProtocol/engineering-designs/in-progress/8131-forced-inclusion.md

 - Have invalid sibling pairs
 - Have insufficient fee

-The protocol must gracefully handle these cases, and instead of having the transaction be invalid, it should allow the transaction to be included, but with a "failed" status and no side effects.
+The protocol must gracefully handle these cases, and instead of having the transaction be invalid, it should allow the transaction to be included, but with a "failed" status and **absolutely no** side effects.

 In the event of a "failed" transaction, the transaction will appear in the block with its `tx_hash`, but not much else.
 This require some changes to the transaction decoder and base rollups.